 For those interested in further details of our sustainability program, a long-form version of this paper is available with additional information and data.
-Our team are more than happy to answer questions - feel free to contact your local Formica Group team member for more information.
+Our Formica Group team also is more than happy to answer questions - feel free to contact your local Formica Group team member for more information.